 Installation

-Installation of tmap is straightforward:
+Installation of tmap (version 4) is straightforward:

 install.packages("tmap")